Machine Learning for Cloud Remote Sensing

 • Researcher: Benjamin Marchant, Climate and Radiation Branch of the Laboratory for Atmospheres, NASA Goddard Space Flight Center (GSFC)

-• PhD students: Sahara Ali, Xin Huang, Xiangyang Meng, Xin Wang, Seraj Mostafa, Department of Information Systems, University of Maryland, Baltimore County
+• PhD students: Xingyan Li, Xin Huang, Xiangyang Meng, Xin Wang, Seraj Mostafa, Department of Information Systems, University of Maryland, Baltimore County

 • PhD students: Adeleke Segun Ademakinwa, Physics Department, University of Maryland, Baltimore County

 Our repositories are located at https://github.com/AI-4-atmosphere-remote-sensing.
-We will make them public soon.
+One repository is now publicly available (see below).
+We will make others public soon.

 Publications